Provision Data Collectors

 Deployment and Horizontal Pod Autoscaler Sample

-Define a deployment and Horizontal Pod Autoscaler in the YAML specification file when creating a deployment for one or more execution Data Collectors that automatically scale during times of peak performance.
+Define a deployment and Horizontal Pod Autoscaler in the YAML specification file when creating a deployment for one or more Data Collectors that automatically scale during times of peak performance.

 The following sample YAML specification file defines a deployment associated with a Kubernetes Horizontal Pod Autoscaler: